Solar Battery Backup in Maine | Stay Powered During Outages

 During an extended outage with cloudy weather, you can conserve energy by limiting which loads are active.
 When the sun returns, your system automatically recharges and can handle more demand with confidence.

 Each manufacturer handles load control differently, and some offer multiple ways to manage it.
 There are also advanced third-party options, such as the SPAN panel, which we can also install.
-This panel replaces your home’s electrical panel and offers unmatched circuit-level control.
+The SPAN panel replaces your home’s electrical panel and offers advanced circuit-level control during outages.

 Our team will design a system that fits your backup goals, solar array, and battery capacity, ensuring the best performance for your home.

-Whether your home is grid-tied or fully off-grid, one question always comes up for Mainers: how well do these batteries hold up through our cold winters?
+One question always comes up for Mainers: do these batteries hold up through our cold winters?

 Home batteries are virtually maintenance-free — no oil changes, no fuel, and most updates happen automatically.